mikk369/employeeEngagementPlatform/README.md

 ###########################################

-npm npm i for backend dependencies
+npm i for backend dependencies